natalieagus/50005/docs/Labs/01-Lab1-CLI.md

 A **shell** is one of these user applications that acts as an interface to allow users to **access** OS services.
 It is named shell because it is seen as an *“outer”* layer around the OS kernel.
 OS shells are made either in a form of command-line interface (**CLI**, also known as) where users can **provide commands** via **text**, or graphical user interface (**GUI**) where users can provide commands via mouse clicks.
 In this lab, we are going to learn a little bit about the command-line interface, bash scripting, and makefiles.

 You would need to install any POSIX-compliant OS before coming to this lab.
-The guide is provided in our course handout.
+See [here for guide]({{ site.baseurl }}/admin/getting-started).
 {:.warning}

 In order for us to be able to use CLI, we need to be familiar with their **commands** and their calling **syntax**.
 In particular, we are concerned with **UNIX-type shells** (POSIX is an IEEE standard that acts as a standard UNIX version) in this course.